UKHO/gsfpy/CONTRIBUTING.rst

     $ python setup.py test or pytest
     $ tox

-   To get flake8 and tox, just pip install them into your virtualenv.
+   To get flake8 and tox, just pip install them into your virtual environment.

 6. Commit your changes and push your branch to GitHub::